Why Do I Keep Having the Same Nightmare?

 Nightmares are a lot more common than most people realize.

-Sleep researchers also describe trauma-related dreams as existing on a “continuum of replication … and repetition (i.e., the dream’s recurrence)” (Germain & Zadra, 2009).
+Repetition isn’t unusual.
+Researchers describe trauma-related dreams as existing on a continuum of replication and recurrence—meaning the tendency for nightmares to repeat is a recognized pattern that scientists specifically study (Germain & Zadra, 2009).

 Millions of people experience recurring nightmares.